KYDronePilot/EggDropProblem/README.md

 Once the worst-case scenarios for each floor are found, the minimum, plus the current attempt is taken as the fewest number of attempts that must be made to know for certain at what floor eggs begin to break.

-worst-case scenario out of each possible floor being dropped from.

 ## Dynamic Approach
 The recursive solution as it is described is incredibly inefficient.
 Many of the recursive calls overlap, causing